 Julia Zhu, “Effects of Transcranial Direct Current Stimulation (tDCS) on Performance Monitoring and Learning Rate in Schizophrenia”

-Psi Chi: The Department supports an active chapter of Psi Chi, the National Psychology Honorary Society.
+Psi Chi: The Department supports a chapter of Psi Chi, the National Psychology Honorary Society.
 Membership in Psi Chi is an earned honor that is for life.
 Psychology majors/minors can apply for membership after completing 3 semesters of college and at least 9 hours of study in psychology, with a minimum GPA of 3.6 in psychology and 3.5 overall.

 Combined BA/MA 4+1 Program: The department offers the opportunity for students to earn a Bachelor’s degree (BA) and a Master’s degree (MA) in five years of study.
 This is a highly selective program with an intensive research emphasis.
 It is primarily intended for students who are considering a PhD or MD-PhD in a research-oriented graduate program in psychology, psychiatry, cognitive science, neuroscience, learning sciences, or related disciplines.